ÆSTHETIC RESONANCES (working title, formerly: magnetics in-material)

 The artistic research bridges the work of scientists with the public.
 Paleomagnetism, remnant magnetism, and resonance studies impact the ways geologically rooted stories foster deeper consideration and pluralistic understanding.
 The final, visually abstract translations of the data are planned for educationally decorative use in public buildings and offices, as well as scenographic art for interaction with musicians, dancers, and audiences.
 The tapestries invite people to reflect deeply on the ways invisible forces are always present and involved with the human body and everyday life.

 Creating a visual language from invisible emanations is intended to be iterative and multilayered.
-Studying multiple sites organised through topology, depth, dating (to be determined during production).
+Studying multiple sites organized through topology, depth, and dating scheme (to be determined during production).
 Working with resonances to create material out of the immaterial.
-The methods in ÆSTHETIC RESONANCES involves collaboration with scientists, musicians, and dancers, opening possibilities for education, economic, environmental, and political applications.
+The methods in ÆSTHETIC RESONANCES afford the potential for further collaboration with scientists, musicians, dancers and performers as a scenography, while opening possibilities for sharing new knowledge through education, economic, environmental, and political applications.

-As a visual and performance artist, with expertise in photography, space planning, lighting, materials and communications, I work with colour and texture as cultural makers of meaning.
+As a visual and performance artist, with expertise in photography/imaging technology, space planning, lighting, materials and communications, I also work with color and texture as cultural makers of meaning.
 Relating site specific, objective measurements used in science and technology creates new layers of meaning.
-Ulldagen provided insights into my interest to cooperate with local farmers and companies in natural fibre creation.
-UiO scientists working internationally have engaging insights to share with the public. ÆSTHETIC RESONANCES provides a unique intersection of tradition and innovation in visual, tactile, imaging, lineage, history, and dynamic sciences.
+Ulldagen, in Oslo, provided insights into my interest to cooperate with local farmers and companies in natural fiber creation.
+UiO and NGU scientists are working internationally, and have engaging insights to share with the public. ÆSTHETIC RESONANCES provides a unique intersection of tradition and innovation in visual, tactile, imaging, lineage, history, and dynamic sciences to share with the public.

 BACKGROUND, CONTEXT, GOALS, METHODS